akwabiba/Stupid-RAT/README.md

     and exit when it finishes.
 ## Persist.cs

-    this will create a shortcut in the startup folder to execute the Loader.cs every time the
+    if it is not already persisted. this will create a shortcut in the startup folder to execute the loader

 ## Injector.cs